 We rolled into Vegas on a Friday night.
 As desert twilight faded to a beautiful pink and then a sad purple, our hopes of finding a hotel room faded equally.
 We ended up just north of the strip, too far to make even a tentative foray after all the driving.
 Instead, we hit the strip early on Saturday.
 In the sharp, afternoon sun, Vegas appeared quite civilized – clean, even.
 But as evening brought nightfall, a raging peak-season Saturday night soon erupted.
 The change was uncanny.

 We walked every foot of the strip.
 And wandered more dark, labyrinthine casinos than humanly possible.
-Our pedometer read 10 miles worth, in all.
+Our pedometer read 10 miles worth, in all, most of which was between snaking aisles of gambling tables and machines.
 Starting in the north, we explored impressive casino after casino, beginning with the not-so-Italian gondoliers at the Venetian.

 So, while families with kids happily licked ice cream and pushed strollers between behemoth structures, I couldn’t help but wonder: where was the Fear and Loathing?
 Where were the old Hunter S. Thompson haunts?
 Where did Sinatra drink his Singapore slings?
 I’m sure all were present, there somewhere beneath the leathery skin, but for now, Vegas seemed even less edgy and threatening than Disney World.